 Conclusion

 We have learned how to run our executable with QEMU as well as the basics of debugging with GDB.
-We’ve also observed how the for() loop within the print_number() function iterates over the digits to print an hexadecimal number.
+We’ve also observed how the for() loop within the print_number() function iterates over the digits to print a hexadecimal number.
 Next time, we will modify ascii-table.elf to change the behavior of the print_number() function through the process of binary patching, without recompiling or relinking the executable itself.